Have you ever woken up in the morning, and had stinging pain in the bottom of your foot as you take your first steps? Every day for me.

 Plantar Fasciitis is the inflammatory condition that causes pain in this area, and can affect the heel or arch of the foot.

 Some people struggle with the pain their whole life, while others, particularly runners, find that it comes up periodically throughout their lives.
+I have had it for years and have tried numerous ways to help ease the pain.
+Below are the ones that have worked for me.

 Why Runner’s Suffer?